heatherwang39/Used-Item-Trading-App/phase2/Design Patterns.md

 The constructor of every Status is identical, and I wanted an extensible way to lower the dependency between the Status constructor and StatusStorage, which only needs to access Stati after they are created.

+####StorageFactory
+#####(By Robbert Liu)

+StorageFactory is a Factory class that creates Storages.
+It's little more than a facade for the data retrieval that happens inside StorageGateway, but it fits the pattern nonetheless.

 ## Strategy: